strandriamanalina/tidying/README.md

 ** The output is a list of 8 tibbles with their names set as the file names which contains the following :
     * "activity_labels" "features_info" "features" "readme" "x_test" "y_test" "x_train" "y_train"
+    The output is a list named "data".

 1) Merges the training and the test sets to create one data set :
+- The first step is renaming the column of "y_test" and "y_train" as these are named "X1".
+One way to achieve this is subsetting these two elemets inside one list and renaming the columns inside a purrr:map function by replacing all of the "X1" with "labels" with the stringr::str_replace_all() function inside a dply::rename_all.
+There are easier (and maybe clearer ways) to achieve this by sleecting the tables individually and transforming them into  a tibble or a data frame and renaming the columns.
 - The test set and its labels are bound together using dplyr::bind_cols().
 Note that this can also be achieved using base R do.call(cbind, dfs).
-- The X1100 column is then renamed into "labels" with dplyr::rename and the columns rearranged with dplyr::select().
-An additional column named "source" (with the value "test") is created with dplyr::mutate() in order to identify the data source when it is merged with the training set.
+-  An additional column named "source" (with the value "test") is created with dplyr::mutate() in order to identify the data source when it is merged with the training set.
 - The same thing is done with the training set and its corresponding labels.
 - The two tibbles are then merged using dplyr::bind_rows().
 This can also be achieved with the base R do.call(rbind, dfs).
 It is named "tidydata"
 - The features is extracted from the data and transformed into a character vector with the unlist() function.
 It is then used to rename all of the columns of "tidydata" that starts with X using dplyr::rename_at() which renames in place all of the columns starting with "X" (using grep to "look" into each column name) into all of the content of "features".
 Note that the renaming step could be done later in the analysis but it is more convenient to have it at this time because it facilitates the answer to the next question.

 ** The outupt is a tibble with 10299 rows and 563 columns with the column names from features.
 Note that it is not a tidy data yet and the column names are still  messy.**
+The output is a tibble named "tidydata".

 2) Extracts only the measurements on the mean and standard deviation for each measurement.
 - In order to extract the measurements on the mean and standard deviation for each measurement, the dplyr::select() is used with the "contains()" helper to filter  every column that contains "mean()" and "std()".
 - Here, the choice was made to include only the columns that end with "mean()" or "std()".
 Columns that contains mean in general (like meanFreq) could be computed.

 ** The output is a tibble with 68 columns and 10 299 rows.**
+The output is tibble named "measurement".

 3) Uses descriptive activity names to name the activities in the data set :
 - First, the activity labels are extracted from the data with the base R subset then transformed into a data frame.
 The choice here is motivated by the fact that for some reasons, a tibble did not work very well.
 The columns were renamed then the name column was put in lower case using tolower() inside the dplyr::mutate()function (by replacing the column with itself using the same column name).
 - The "labels" and "measurement" data frame are merged using dplyr::left_join().
 The columns are rearranged.
 The initial "labels" column is replaced with the new one "name" which contains the named activities.

-** The output is a tibble with 68 columns and 10 299 rows with descriptive activity names. **
+** The output is a tibble with 68 columns and 10 299 rows with descriptive activity names. ** The output is tibble named "measurement_named".

 4) Appropriately labels the data set with descriptive variable names :
 - In order to label the dataset more appropriately, some transformation are necessary :